GET THE FACTS

 - The Environmental Impact Study (EIS) was fast-tracked by President Obama’s “We Can’t Wait Initiative,” reducing the timeframe by 14 months and limiting the ability of the Corps to thoroughly evaluate this complex issue.

 - Salinity will move farther upstream, impacting hundreds of acres of wetlands and submerged aquatic vegetation (SAVs) and killing or stressing numerous trees in some sections of the river.
+Critical habitat for fisheries and pollution filters for our river will be lost.
 Read this article to learn more about the impacts of increased salinity on wetlands, riparian forests, and floodplains.
 Also, watch this short video with wetland scientist, Robin Lewis.

 - The most significant impacts to wetlands are expected to occur along the St. Johns, within the Ortega River, Julington, Durbin, and Black Creeks.